Robust Supply Chain Networks with Monte Carlo Simulation

 Conclusion

-There is no perfect solution for this problem as we must balance the priority between securing the supply and reducing costs.
+There is no perfect solution to this problem, as we must balance the priorities of securing the supply and reducing costs.

-This methodology can be a good start to drive discussions around the target for stock service level and production costs.
+This methodology can be a good starting point to drive discussions around the target stock service level and production costs.

 Now that we have a set of candidates for the potential BEST solution, we need to test them on our 50 scenarios: